oracle/oracle-database-operator/docs/sidb/README.md

   ```

   **NOTE:**
-  For the ease of use, the storage class **oci-bv** is specified in the [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml).
+  - For the ease of use, the storage class **oci-bv** is specified in the [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml).
 This storage class facilitates dynamic provisioning of the OCI block volume for the persistent storage of the database.
 For other cloud providers, there dynamic provisioning storage class can be used similarly.
+  - Oracle Database Express edition is supported from version 21.3.0 onwards, and the other editions (i.e. Enterprise and Standard editions) are supported from version 19.3.0 onwards.

 ### Provision a pre-built database